Queen Mary of Denmark: Early life and education

-Education

-Mary began schooling at Clear Lake City Elementary School in Houston, Texas, when her father, a professor of applied mathematics, worked at the Johnson Space Center.
-She then moved to Sandy Bay, Tasmania, from 1975 to 1977.
-Her primary education, from 1978 to 1983, was at Waimea Heights with her secondary schooling (1984–1987) being at Taroona High School, and at Hobart College (1988–1989).
+Mary began her schooling at Clear Lake City Elementary School in Houston, Texas, while her father, a professor of applied mathematics, was working at the Johnson Space Center.
+She then lived in Sandy Bay, Tasmania, from 1975 to 1977.
+Her primary education, from 1978 to 1983, was at Waimea Heights, followed by secondary schooling at Taroona High School from 1984 to 1987 and at Hobart College from 1988 to 1989.
 She studied at the University of Tasmania from 1990 to 1994, graduating with a combined Bachelor of Commerce and Bachelor of Laws degree on 27 May 1995.
-From 1994 to 1996, she attended a graduate program and qualified with certificates in advertising from the Advertising Federation of Australia (AFA) and direct marketing from the Australian Direct Marketing Association (ADMA).
+Between 1994 and 1996, she completed a graduate program and obtained certificates in advertising from the Advertising Federation of Australia and in direct marketing from the Australian Direct Marketing Association.

 Her native language is English, and she studied French during her secondary education.
 In 2002, she briefly worked as an English tutor in Paris while dating Crown Prince Frederik.
-After moving to Denmark and before her marriage, Mary studied Danish as a foreign language at Studieskolen in Copenhagen in 2003.
+After moving to Denmark and before her marriage, she studied Danish as a foreign language at Studieskolen in Copenhagen in 2003.

 Career

-Mary worked for Australian and global advertising agencies after graduating in 1995.
-Upon graduation she moved to Melbourne to work in advertising.
-She became a trainee in marketing and communications with the Melbourne office of DDB Needham, taking a position of account executive.
+Mary worked for Australian and international advertising agencies after graduating in 1995.
+She moved to Melbourne to begin her career in advertising, joining the Melbourne office of DDB Needham as a trainee in marketing and communications and later becoming an account executive.
 In 1996, she was employed by Mojo Partners as an account manager.
-In 1998, six months after her mother's death, she resigned and travelled to America and Europe.
-In Edinburgh, she worked for three months as an account manager with Rapp Collins Worldwide; then, in early 1999, she was appointed as an account director with the international advertising agency Young & Rubicam in Sydney.
+In 1998, six months after her mother's death, she resigned and travelled to the United States and Europe.
+While in Edinburgh, she worked for three months as an account manager with Rapp Collins Worldwide, and in early 1999 she was appointed an account director with the international advertising agency Young & Rubicam in Sydney.

-In June 2000, Mary moved to a smaller Australian agency, Love Branding, working for a short time as its first account director.
-In the (Australian) spring of 2000, she became sales director and a member of the management team of Belle Property, a real estate firm.
-In the first half of 2002, Mary taught English at a business school in Paris, but upon moving to Denmark permanently, she was employed by Microsoft Business Solutions (5 September 2002 – 24 September 2003) near Copenhagen as a project consultant for business development, communications and marketing.
+In June 2000, Mary moved to a smaller Australian agency, Love Branding, where she briefly served as its first account director.
+During the Australian spring of 2000, she became sales director and a member of the management team at Belle Property, a real‑estate firm.
+In the first half of 2002, she taught English at a business school in Paris.
+After moving to Denmark permanently, she worked for Microsoft Business Solutions near Copenhagen as a project consultant in business development, communications, and marketing from 5 September 2002 to 24 September 2003.